RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

   - 26 When you are unhappy your boyfried will not like you.
 You should try to cheer up.
   - 0 You are anxious and unhappy because he hangs out with these people who tell lies about you.
 - 2M So I need your advice about these people.
+- 0I It's OK to need advice.
+- 0I That doesn't mean we give advice!
+- 0I All we do is reflect.
-- 1Q Which reply reflects what the member just said?
+- 0Q Which reply reflects what the member just said?
   - 26 I can give you excellent advice that will solve your problem.
   - 26 I cannot give you any advice.
   - 0 Advice about these people he is hanging out with.
 - 2M How can I make him stop hanging out with them?
+- 0I A reasonable question.
+- 0I But we don't try to solve problems, we only reflect.
-- 1Q Which reply reflects what the member just said?
+- 0Q Which reply reflects what the member just said?
   - 28 You need to find a way to make them stop telling lies about you.
   - 0 You need to find a way to stop him hanging out with them.
   - 31 You need to find a new boyfriend.